FAQ & Troubleshooting

 Can I use environment variables for configuration?

 Yes.
-With ParseEnvironmentVariables in the Config section (enabled by default), use {ENV_VAR_NAME} placeholders in configuration values — optional by default, or {!ENV_VAR_NAME} for required (startup error when unset, since 3.17.0).
-An .env file is supported via the EnvFile option.
+With ParseEnvironmentVariables in the Config section (enabled by default), use {ENV_VAR_NAME} placeholders in configuration values — optional by default, {!ENV_VAR_NAME} for required (startup error when unset, since 3.17.0), or {!ENV_VAR_NAME:fallback} for a fallback value when unset (since 3.21.0).
+A ./.env file is loaded automatically since 3.21.0 (the EnvFile option; real environment variables always win over the file — set it to null to disable).
 Any setting can also be overridden on the command line: npgsqlrest --npgsqlrest:urlpathprefix=/v1.

 Endpoints